 For his service project, he directed a team of 38 volunteers to mark over 150 storm drains in Vestal with metal placards that state, "No Dumping, Drains to River."
 Prior to the placement of the placards, he taught the crew and others, including the town supervisors, about the environmental hazards that enter waterways via storm drains.
-His efforts were aired on the local television stations.

 Shortly after completing his requirements, in August 2013, Lagerwall departed for a six month student exchange in Eniwa, Japan.